torwald-sergesson/torwald-sergesson.github.io/content/pages/it/interesting-projects.md

 - https://github.com/360EntSecGroup-Skylar/excelize Golang library for reading and writing Microsoft Excel™ (XLSX) files.
 - https://github.com/gotranspile/cxgo Another tool for transpiling C to Go.
 - https://github.com/muesli/termenv Advanced ANSI style & color support for your terminal applications.
+- https://github.com/spf13/cobra A Commander for modern Go CLI interactions
+- https://github.com/blockloop/scan Scan database/sql rows directly to structs, slices, and primitive types
+- https://github.com/maaslalani/slides Terminal based presentation tool
+- https://github.com/ardanlabs/gotraining/tree/master/reading There is a ton of links to extra reading and videos through out the material.
+Occasionally we run into material that we feel is important and don't have an exact place to put it.
+This is a section place for that material.
+- https://github.com/nikolaydubina/go-recipes Handy commands to run in Go projects
+- https://github.com/gojuno/minimock Powerful mock generation tool for Go programming language
+- https://github.com/vbauerster/mpb multi progress bar for Go cli applications
+- https://github.com/MarvinJWendt/testza Full-featured test framework for Go!
+Assertions, mocking, input testing, output capturing, and much more!